 - (1) Completed Violation.
 If acts constituting a violation are complete and the violation is not of an ongoing nature, the enforcement notice shall include a statement of the facts and conduct constituting the violation, the amount of an imposed fine, if any, a warning not to repeat the unlawful activity and a statement that a hearing on the findings of violation or of size of the fine is available if the DCRM Director is so requested, in writing, within seven days of service of the enforcement notice. - (2) Continuing Violation.
-If acts constituting a violation are of an ongoing nature or likely to be repeated, the enforcement notice shall include a statement of facts and conduct constituting the violation, a statement of an imposed, continuing fine, if any, an order to cease and desist the activity giving rise to a violation, a warning that additional fines may be imposed for failure to cease and desist the prohibited activity and a statement that an enforcement hearing on the finding of violation or size of the fine is available if the DCRM Director is so requested, in writing, within seven days of service of the enforcement notice. - (b) Response to Notice.
+If acts constituting a violation are of an ongoing nature or likely to be repeated, the enforcement notice shall include a statement of facts and conduct constituting the violation, a statement of an imposed, continuing fine, if any, an order to cease and desist the activity giving rise to a violation, a warning that additional fines may be imposed for failure to cease and desist the prohibited activity and a statement that an enforcement hearing on the finding of violation or size of the fine is available if the DCRM Director is so requested, in writing, within seven days of service of the enforcement notice.

+(b) Response to Notice.
 If the party to whom enforcement notice is sent objects to the finding of violation, or seeks an enforcement hearing on the fine, he shall submit a written response to the enforcement notice within seven days of service of the enforcement notice.
-Failure to provide written response or to demand an enforcement hearing within the prescribed period shall be deemed a waiver of defenses and the right to an enforcement hearing and the fine, as set in the enforcement notice, shall upon expiration of the seven day period, become immediately due and payable to the CNMI Treasurer.
+Failure to provide written response or to demand an enforcement hearing within the prescribed period shall be deemed a waiver of defenses and the right to an enforcement hearing and the fine, as set in the enforcement notice, shall upon expiration of the seven dayseven-day period, become immediately due and payable to the CNMI Treasurer.
 All fines shall be paid by check made payable to the Treasurer of the CNMI.
 A copy of the payment receipt shall be provided to the CRM Office by the violator.

-§15-10-925 Determination of Fines and Penalties
+§§ 15-10-925 Determination of Fines and Penalties

-The DCRM Director shall, in his / her sound discretion, set fines in an amount calculated to compel compliance with applicable law and administrative orders and shall consider the value of the existing and potential damage to the environment proximately caused by the violation described in part 800 and part 900.
-In no event however, shall any fine imposed exceed the ceiling imposed by 2 CMC §1543.
-In addition, the DCRM Director may order the offending party to cease and desist from the activity that is in violation, take mitigation measures to cure the violation, or seek any other remedy available at law or in equity.
+The DCRM Director shall, in-his-their sound discretion, set fines in an amount calculated to compel compliance with applicable law and administrative orders and shall consider the value of the existing and potential damage to the environment proximately caused by the violation described in part 800 and part 900.
+In no event however, shall any fine imposed exceed the ceiling imposed by 2 CMC §§ 1543.
+In addition, the DCRM Director may order the offending party to cease and desist from the activity that is in violation, take mitigation measures to cure the violation or seek any other remedy available at law or in equity.

-§15-10-930 Enforcement Hearing
+§§ 15-10-930 Enforcement Hearing

-If a written response to an enforcement notice is filed with the CRM Office requesting an enforcement hearing, it shall be conducted by DCRM Director pursuant to §15-10-825.
+If a written response to an enforcement notice is filed with the CRM Office requesting an enforcement hearing, it shall be conducted by DCRM Director pursuant to \\$\s\15-10-825.
+The decision of the DCRM Director shall be final as within the CRM program.
+Appeal from an enforcement decision shall be to the Commonwealth Superior Court within thirty days following service of the DCRM Director's written enforcement decision on the offending party.

-§15-10-935 Enforcement by Commonwealth Superior Court
+§§ 15-10-935 Enforcement by Commonwealth Superior Court